Jewish Holidays

 Chag Sameach or Chag Pesach Sameach

-YOM HASHOAH | APRIL 23-24, 2025
+YOM HASHOAH | APRIL 13-14, 2026

-YOM HAZIKARON | APRIL 29-30, 2025
+YOM HAZIKARON | APRIL 20-21, 2026

-Israel’s Memorial Day recalls the sacrifices of soldiers who gave their lives in defense of the Jewish state and memorializes victims of terror.
-Celebrated annually before Israeli Independence Day, the juxtaposition serves as a tribute and reminder that freedom and safety enjoyed daily in Israel is only possible because of the individual heroes who made the ultimate sacrifice for our people and our shared dreams.
-As on Yom HaShoah, the entire country stops again with the siren, followed by a recitation of prayers in the military cemeteries.
-No segment of Israel’s population has been spared, so public ceremonies, visiting graves of loved ones and leaning on each other for strength, hope and willingness to thrive and persevere ensures that their lives were not lost in vain.
+Israel’s Memorial Day honors the sacrifices of soldiers who gave their lives defending the Jewish state and commemorates victims of terror.
+Observed annually on the day before Israeli Independence Day, this juxtaposition serves as a powerful reminder that the freedom and safety enjoyed in Israel are possible only because of the individual heroes who made the ultimate sacrifice for our people and shared dreams.

-YOM HAATZMAUT | APRIL 30-MAY 1, 2025
+YOM HAATZMAUT | APRIL 21-22, 2026

 Shavuot combines two major religious observances.
 First is the grain harvest of the early summer.
 Second is the giving of the Torah on Mount Sinai seven weeks after the exodus from Egypt.
 The first determines the ritual for the holiday, which was one of the three pilgrimage festivals of ancient Israel, when males were commanded to appear before God in Jerusalem, bringing offerings of the first fruits of their harvest.
 The second determines the significance of the holiday of entering into a covenant between God and Israel.